 - 68% of small-business owners don’t have a written disaster recovery plan

-Backup and disaster recovery begins with one step: a plan.
-That’s why we’ve compiled four initial steps to help you build a plan and make disaster recovery a less daunting project.
-Create a plan from which you can build a robust and reliable solution.
+Backup and disaster recovery begin with one step: a plan.
+That’s why we’ve compiled four initial steps to help you build a plan and make disaster recovery less daunting.

 Step 1 – Create an “emergency contact” list